Ashley and the HS2

 - Constant movement of thousands of heavy construction traffic throughout the village

-- The creation of construction compounds wherever they are most convenient for contractors
+- The creation of construction and satellite compounds wherever they are most convenient for contractors

 - Noise and air pollution during construction which will be floodlit.

 - Constant noise once the HS2 is operational

 - Many permanent stanchions on an embankment which will, in total, stand approximately 15-16 metres in height (c50+ feet) and will be visible for miles around

 The Prime Minister has given the HS2 Railway the Go Ahead

 It was announced on February 12th 2020 that the Prime Minister has given the go ahead for the first part of the HS2 railway from London to Birmingham and on to Crewe.

 He committed to both the London to Birmingham rail line and the next phase from Birmingham to Leeds and Manchester, saying he would integrate the project with Northern Powerhouse Rail, a wider scheme which included a fast link between Leeds and Manchester.